lgatto/masserstein/README.md

 * `scipy`
 * `PuLP`

 After installing these packages, download or clone this repository.
-In the commandline, this can be done by typing:
+On the commandline, this can be done by typing:

 ```
 git clone https://github.com/mciach/wassersteinms.git